The Call of the Gods

 That night, Marco stood on his balcony looking at the stars.
 A cool breeze ruffled his dark hair as he thought about everything that had happened.
 Maybe he was different from other kids, but for the first time, that felt okay.

 Tomorrow would bring new adventures, but for now, Marco smiled at the twinkling stars above ancient Rome.
-Somewhere up there, Jupiter was watching, and a great destiny was waiting to unfold. ⚡Legends of the Founding
+Somewhere up there, Jupiter was watching, and a great destiny was waiting to unfold. ⚡

 The morning after learning about his family’s secret, Marco rushed to his grandfather’s house.
 Today was different – he had so many questions!